In Life Sciences there is (finally) a wide understanding that it is valuable for all to share and contribute to open “precompetitive data”.

 On one hand, data scientists have such simple tools as the navigation above, on the other hand, they may of course download the SQL dump and process it via very advanced, but hard to use, tools (SQL, Matlab, Python, R, you name it)

-While the latter tools can in theory “do all”, they require very specialized competences and are clearly unsuitable for quick effective data browsing e.g. to obtain answer live while dynamically exploring data.
+While the latter tools can in theory “do all”, they require very specialized competencies and are clearly unsuitable for quick effective data browsing e.g. to obtain answer live while dynamically exploring data.

 e.g. “Are there many targets that are related to papers that have been studied in the last 2 years and have reported active results on molecules of this kind? (and could you please plot this in barchart clearly highlighting which organisms they refer to, thanks)”